 Post Approval Timeframes

-The Department will complete all post approval matters as quickly as possible.
-To ensure this occurs, the Department has set targets for all post approval matters based on their complexity.
+The department will complete all post approval matters as quickly as possible.
+To ensure this occurs, we have set targets for all post approval matters based on their complexity.

 Minor or Administrative

-These targets relate to the time spent in the Department’s hands.
-The Department will report on its performance against these targets online at the end of each quarter.
+These targets relate to the time spent in the department’s hands.
+We will report on its performance against these targets online at the end of each quarter.